Cash flow from operations: formula, methods and example

 Can a profitable business have negative operating cash flow?

-What's considered a good operating cash flow for a small business?
+What's a healthy operating cash flow ratio?

 Disclaimer